S-Houston/digitised-pid-mlops/README.md

 The aim was to demonstrate that complex engineering diagrams can be converted into structured, machine-readable formats, enabling:
 - Faster search and retrieval of engineering information
-- Reduction in manual effort required to interpret diagrams
+- Significant reduction in manual effort required to interpret diagrams
 - A foundation for integrating P&IDs into analytics and predictive maintenance workflows

+The trained YOLOv5 model achieves **high precision and recall for frequently occurring components** such as Ball Valves, Field Instruments, and Platform Control Systems, demonstrating the feasibility of automated P&ID digitisation.
+Rare components such as certain regulators remain challenging due to limited training examples.

 This work was completed as part of my role at **CNOOC International** and served as a **proof-of-concept** for digitising several hundred diagrams across multiple assets.